Russia: UK 'playing with fire'

 Video

-Russia has accused the UK of inventing a "fake story" over the Salisbury spy poisoning.
+Moscow's UN ambassador says the UK "will be sorry" over its reaction to the Salisbury spy poisoning.

 -